dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 There are implementations of `IDynamicMetaObjectProvider` including [DynamicObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject?view=net-5.0) and [ExpandObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=netcore-3.1).
 However, these implementations are not ideal:
 - There are many public members used for wiring up dynamic support, but are of little to no value for consumers so they would be confusing when mixed in with other methods intended to be used for writable DOM support.
-- It is not possible to efficiently combine writable DOM classes that are not tied to `dynamic` and `System.Linq.Expressions`:
+- It is not possible to have a single class hierachy that are not tied to `dynamic` and thus `System.Linq.Expressions`:
-  - If combined, there would need to be an assembly reference to the very large `System.Linq.Expressions.dll` event when `dynamic` features are not needed.
+  - If combined, there would need to be an assembly reference to the very large `System.Linq.Expressions.dll` event when `dynamic` features are not needed (the ILLinker will not be able to remove the reference to `System.Linq.Expressions`).
-  - If separate standalone classes, the `dynamic` class delegates to a separate writable DOM class, which doubles the object instances and increases the concept count around interop between the types returned from `dynamic` vs. the writable DOM classes.
+  - If separate standalone classes, the `dynamic` class would likely forward to a separate writable DOM class, which doubles the object instances and increases the concept count around interop between the types returned from `dynamic` vs. the writable DOM classes.
 - `ExpandoObject` does not support case insensitivity and throws an exception when accessing missing properties (a `null` is desired instead).
 This could be fixed, however.
 - `DynamicObject` prevents potential optimizations including property-lookup.

 Thus, the design presented here for `dynamic` assumes:
 - Implementation of `IDynamicMetaObjectProvider`.
-- Use of the writable DOM without requiring a reference to `System.Linq.Expressions.dll` (when `dynamic` support is not desired).
+- Use of the writable DOM without requiring a reference to `System.Linq.Expressions.dll` (when `dynamic` support is not used).
 - Efficient implementation of tying both `IDynamicMetaObjectProvider` and the writable DOM classes into a single instance and type hierarchy.
-Newtonsoft also has a single object model with [JToken](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Linq_JToken.htm) which implements `IDynamicMetaObjectProvider`.
+Note that Newtonsoft has a single object model with [JToken](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Linq_JToken.htm) which implements `IDynamicMetaObjectProvider`.

+## Prototype
+A prototype for 6.0 that is available at https://github.com/steveharter/runtime/tree/WriteableDomAndDynamic.

-## Ability to not depend on `System.Linq.Expressions.dll`
+## Depending on `System.Linq.Expressions.dll`
-Having `System.Text.Json.dll` directly reference `System.Linq.Expressions.dll` is not desired unless the `dynamic` capability is desired:
+Having `System.Text.Json.dll` directly reference `System.Linq.Expressions.dll` is only feasible if the ILLinker can remove the reference to the large `System.Linq.Expressions.dll` when the dynamic functionality is not used.
 - Implementations of Blazor and stand-alone apps that do not use `dynamic` features do not want to carry the large `System.Linq.Expressions.dll`.
   - Referencing `System.Linq.Expressions.dll` will require ~5.5MB of disk size. `System.Linq.Expressions.dll` is around 5MB in size but since it also references to `System.Linq` (~400K) and `System.ObjectModel` (~80K) (which that are not referenced by STJ) it becomes ~5.5MB (crossgen'd size).
   - STJ is considering removing its reference to using reflection emit, so referencing `System.Linq.Expressions.dll` would require keeping the the various System.Reflection.* references.
 Since reflection emit is currently implemented in the runtime (`System.Private.CoreLib`), disk savings by avoiding the API surface layer in `SREmit.ILGeneration` and `SREmit.Lightweight` is limited to ~30K.
 - Existing usages of STJ such as by the SDK and Visual Studio that do not use `dynamic` also do not want to carry `System.Linq.Expressions.dll`.

 The preferred approach is to ensure ILLinker can remove the dependency to `System.Linq.Expressions.dll` when `dynamic` is not needed.
-This is achieved by having an opt-in method `EnableDynamicTypes()` on `JsonSerializerOptions`.
+This is achieved by having an opt-in method `EnableDynamicTypes()` on `JsonSerializerOptions` that roots all internal usages of `System.Linq.Expressions.dll`.

 ## Proposed API to enable dynamic mode
 All classes to be located in STJ.dll.